COMP122/comp122-s23/models-comp-comm/notes_02_01.md

 ---
 # Today's Material
-  1. Models of Models of Computation and Communication
+  1. Models of Computation and Communication
      - See slides
      - where are the slides?